sergeresko/ft_libft/xreadme.txt

 The name of a test is composed of the following three parts in succession:
 1.	a capital letter B, H, U, X, or M
 		B means a BASIC test: ft_printf must work exactly as printf.
-		H means a HARD test: even if output is different, one can forgive this.
+		H means a HARD test: even if output differs, one can forgive this.
 		U means a test where printf has UNDEFINED BEHAVIOR.
 		X means an EXTRA test for bonus features not required in the subject.
 		M means a MIXED test comprising miscellaneous test cases.